Technical report on DNC hack [pdf]

 Give me a reason to trust them again?

-First, the people making the DNC hack report are not the same as the analysts that worked on Iraq.
+First, the people making the DNC hack report are not the same as the analysts who worked on Iraq.
 The IC is not a monolith.

 Second, the Bush White House saw the intelligence they wanted to see.